-Absences: It is understood that life circumstances may cause a student to be absent.
-With proper notification, anything more than three (3) absences in a trimester will result in a 5-point reduction in the final clinical accountability grade for each additional absence.
-Extenuating circumstances, such as a death in the family, will be considered on an individual basis but may or may not prevent reduction in the final clinical grade.
+Absences: It is understood that life circumstances may cause a student to be absent, however attendance is an essential part of gaining clinical experience.
+The first three (3) absences will result in a 10 point reduction for each occurrence on the daily professional accountability grade.
+Anything more than three (3) absences in a trimester will result in a 5-point reduction in the final clinical accountability grade for each additional absence.
+Extenuating circumstances, such as a death in the family, will be considered on an individual basis, but may or may not prevent reduction in the final clinical grade.
 Students who must leave clinic early for sudden illness will be charged no less than one-half of an absence.